kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     ::mms1::docker exec -it s1 mysql ci4                  ; start mysql session on slave 1
     ::mms2::docker exec -it s2 mysql ci4                  ; start mysql session on slave 2

 You see it cost me next to nothing to call `SHOW WARNINGS;` or `SHOW CREATE TABLE \G` like above.
-And whenever I feel the need for some more ease in my work, I just use AHK to define something new.
+And whenever I feel the need for some more ease in my work, I use AHK to define something new.

 The best are more complex commands which really do good work.
 For example, I placed a command to the Windows key plus o (denoted in AHL lingo: #o) to immediately jump to the function definition in my file, when the cursor is placed on the function name.

 Likewise, #k will produce a list of all the function calls of that function. #j will produce a list with all the lines containing the word the cursor happens to be placed on.
 And so on.
 The limit is only your imagination.
 These are real productivity boosts; to achieve this by typing you would have to type a couple of keystrokes and combinations of those again and again.

 Although I use AHK for years now, there is hardly a day that I don't open the AHK editor.
-Okay, sometimes I just have to look up what the right shortcut is.
+Okay, sometimes I have to look up what the right shortcut is as I forgot.
 It's important to define shortcuts you can easily remember under all circumstances.

 Another nifty command I use regularly reads like this: